cgruver/okd4-upi-lab-setup/docs/pages/MariaDB.md

 Now, let's deploy a database cluster:

+    cd ../Deploy

 ### Deploying a MariaDB Galera cluster into OpenShift:

-Let's look at the OpenShift deployment files in the OKD-Deploy folder.
+Let's look at the OpenShift deployment files in the Deploy folder.

 * `mariadb-galera-configmap.yaml`: ConfigMap with the MariaDB configuration
 * `mariadb-galera-headless-svc.yaml`: Headless service for inter-pod communications